haymez/blackjack/README.md

 #**Blackjack 21**

-This is a simple game written in JavaScript, using the JQuery and Bootstrap libraries.
+This is a simple game written in JavaScript.

+Uses JQuery and Bootstrap libraries.

 ##Current features
 * Hit